MichaelTerletskyi/Codewars-Solutions/java/8 kyu/Circles in Polygons/README.md

-You can find this Kata by [link](https://www.codewars.com/kata/5a026a9cffe75fbace00007f/train/java)
+You can find this SquareNSum by [link](https://www.codewars.com/kata/5a026a9cffe75fbace00007f/train/java)